Fort Jefferson

 Fort Jefferson is a former U.S. military coastal fortress in the Dry Tortugas National Park of Florida.
 It is the largest brick masonry structure in the Americas, covering 16 acre and constructed of over 16 million bricks.
 Among United States forts, only Fort Monroe in Virginia and Fort Adams in Rhode Island are larger.
 The fort is located on Garden Key in the lower Florida Keys within the Dry Tortugas, 68 mi west of the island of Key West.
 The Dry Tortugas are part of Monroe County in Florida.

+The fort was named for the Founding Father and American president Thomas Jefferson.

 History

 Construction

 A view of the moat surrounding the perimeter of Fort Jefferson.

 In late December 1824 and early January 1825, about five years after Florida joined the United States, U.S. Navy Commodore David Porter inspected the Dry Tortugas islands.
 He was on the lookout for a site to build a naval station that would help suppress piracy in the Caribbean.
 Unimpressed with what he saw, he notified the Secretary of the Navy that the Dry Tortugas were unfit for any kind of naval establishment.
 He reported that they consisted of small sand islands a little above the surface of the ocean, had no fresh water, scarcely enough land to place a fortification, and in any case were probably not solid enough to bear one.

 While Commodore Porter thought the Dry Tortugas were unfit for a naval station, others in the U.S. government thought the islands were a good location for a lighthouse to guide ships around the area's reefs and small islands.
 A small island called Bush Key, later called Garden Key, was selected as the site for the lighthouse, which became known as Garden Key Light.
 Construction began in 1825 and was completed in 1826.
 The 65 ft lighthouse was constructed of brick with a whitewashed exterior.
 A small white cottage for the lighthouse keeper was constructed beside the lighthouse.